 Author and Illustrator

 I was lucky enough to be born on the beautiful island of Barbados where my parents, Jimmy and Jill Walker, settled from the UK in 1960.
 My father was a successful architect and my mother a well-known artist and we lived in an old plantation house that my father had renovated.
 It was in the country with a very large garden and we had a large assortment of pets.
-For my two older sisters and me, it was truly idyllic and we spent most of our time outdoors adventuring, loving our family outings to the east coast to jump in the waves and going on full moon picnics.
-I still live here today with my family.
+For my two older sisters and I, it was truly idyllic and we spent most of our time outdoors adventuring, loving our family outings to the east coast to jump in the waves and going on full moon picnics.

 In 1975 my parents opened their first shop called Best of Barbados.
 Their vision was to sell gifts that were made or designed in Barbados, combining my mother’s design talents with those of local craftsman.
 Like many family businesses, I grew up helping on weekends, watching the expansion of what soon became a very popular brand.
 My husband, Chris Trew, and I joined the business in 1990 and continue to run it today.

 In 2008 I began to paint as, with our own daughters Holly and Georgie now grownup, I had a little more time.
 I’ve always loved the environment and Chris and I brought our daughters up to love and respect it too, so it wasn’t a surprise that I began to paint pictures of turtles.
 We’d often see turtles when swimming and were sometimes lucky enough to watch them come up on the beach to nest.

 The idea of writing and illustrating a children’s book about turtles came to me at a ‘hatchlings release’ put on by the Barbados Sea Turtle Project one evening at sunset.
 There were several delighted children there too and I thought how it would be great if they could go home and read a story at bedtime about what they had just seen.